pinztrek/nebra-hnt-meshtasticd/README.md

 ** You can use the wifi jumper on the nebra for the GPS with the addition of a couple of jumpers and adapters:<p>
   [**RP-SMA Female to UFL Male jumper**](https://www.amazon.com/dp/B0CS6KBDJJ) This connects the old wifi jumper to the GPS module on the mainboard<p>
   [**SMA-F to N Male adapter**](https://www.amazon.com/gp/product/B0BGS9N6RC) Allows you to use the commonly available GPS antennas with SMA-male connectors on the 2nd N connector on the Nebra for the wifi antenna. <p>
-  [**Garmin type GPS antenna with SMA male](https://www.amazon.com/gp/product/B0CZ3VKGSP) There are many GPS antennas on amazon which will work.
+  [**Garmin type GPS antenna with SMA male**](https://www.amazon.com/gp/product/B0CZ3VKGSP) There are many GPS antennas on amazon which will work.
 I've used several.
 This one is one of the least expensive.

+In addition to the delay in locating satelites, sometimes a power cycle is needed to get the u-blox module to recognize that it has an external antenna attached and start using it.

 * **GPS Note 3:** The radio will typically need to have GPS mode enabled under the position section of the configuration.
 Normally done using the *meshtastic CLI*.<p>
-*todo: insert CLI commands*
+*meshtastic --set position.gps_mode 1*

+If you have setup remote admin on your nebra you can also enable it that way.
+You can enable remote admin by adding the public key of the device you want to admin from into the nebra.
+The command you'd run is:
+*meshtastic --set security.adminKey 'base64:insert_your_public_key'* Quotes and case matter!